Nash Motors: Era of George Mason and Nash Kelvinator

 Introduced for the 1941 model year, the Nash 600 was the first mass-produced unibody construction automobile made in the United States.
 Its lighter weight compared to body-on-frame automobiles and lower air drag helped it to achieve excellent fuel economy for its day.
 The "600" model designation is said to have been derived from overdrive-equipped examples of this car's ability to travel 600 mi on a 20 USgal tank of gasoline.
 It would achieve 30 mpgus.
 The 600 models used an unusual steering/front suspension system with extremely long kingpins.
 Inadequate lubrication became a problem for these systems, commonly resulting in premature failures.
 The design of the cars was improved by new front ends, upholstery, and chrome trim from 1942 through 1948.
-The larger Ambassador models shared the same bodies with the 600 but placed this unibody structure on top of a conventional frame, resulting in an extremely strong design.
+The larger Ambassador models shared the same bodies with the 600 but placed this unibody structure on top of a conventional frame, resulting in a robust design.

-Post-World War II passenger car production resumed on October 27, 1945, with an Ambassador sedan first off the assembly line.
-There were few changes from 1942 models, most noticeable were longer and slimmer upper grille bars and a projecting center section on the lower grille.
+Post-World War II passenger car production resumed on 27 October 1945, with an Ambassador sedan first off the assembly line.
+There were a few changes from the 1942 models.
+The extended, slimmer upper grille bars and a projecting center section on the lower grille were most noticeable.
 The 600 models featured a conventional front suspension and steering system.
 Postwar Nashes were six-cylinder only; eight-cylinder engines did not return.
 The large Ambassador engine thus was the seven main bearing, overhead-valve, 234 cuin, six-cylinder developing 112 bhp.

 Nash was considering the potential of offering a pickup truck and developed a prototype built on the existing chassis with a modified 600 front end and cab along with an outsourced cargo bed.
 For the 1946 model year, Nash introduced the Suburban model that used wood framing and panels on the body.
 It was similar to the Chrysler Town and Country and Ford Sportsman models.
-Suburbans were continued in 1947 and 1948 models with 1,000 built over the three years.
-In 1948, the Ambassador convertible returned with 1,000 built.
+Suburbans were continued in 1947 and 1948, with 1,000 built over the three years.
+In 1948, the Ambassador convertible returned with 1,000 made.